-- Guaranteed, OTC tags.
+- Alaska has guaranteed, OTC tags.

-- Affordable compared to other areas.
+- Hunting mountain goats in Alaska is affordable compared to other areas.

-This area of Alaska has some of the highest mountain goat populations in the world.
+Southern Alaska has some of the highest mountain goat populations in the world.

 Our hunting areas don’t get much hunting pressure, so you won’t be seeing other hunters while you are in the field.
 In fact, we have areas where you’ll be hunting mountain goats that have never seen a human…and in this day and age that’s pretty cool!
 Because of that, trophy quality is excellent.

 They target older, mature billy’s with horns averaging between 9 and 10 inches, and they have an incredible success rate of 95-100% depending on the year.
 Hunting season is September through January, but the hair on mountain goats is what makes the trophy in most people’s’ opinions, so we suggest you hunt between October and the end of January.